p5653ceb/ml-repo-4/README.md

 Now that many quality data is in Brunch, by using those, we need to make customized unique recommendation system.

 ### Objective of project
-- In this project, we developed content recommendation system.
-First of all, we downloaded data in kakao arena that hosts brunch recommendation contests.
-Then we ~~
+- the purpose of this project is to develop personalized contents recommendation system.

 #### Data Sources : [Kakao Arena](https://arena.kakao.com/c/6)
 - data overview